How to Grow and Care for Locust Trees

 Landscaping

-Locust trees are great for erosion control on slopes and can be used in windbreaks or as privacy screens due to their dense foliage.
+Locust trees are effective for erosion control on slopes and can be used in windbreaks or as privacy screens due to their dense foliage.

 Conclusion